PoslinskiNet/ember-testing-guide/README.md

 # Engines

-When you deal with `ember-engines` and you would like to test your engine code, for instance - components - you need to make sure that in test environment your dummy application has access to the certain engine component.
-To make sure it does, you need to replace the default resolver, to proper engine resolver from an addon:
+When you deal with `ember-engines` and you would like to test your engine code, (e.g. components)  you need to make sure that in test environment your dummy application has access to the certain engine component.
+To make sure it does, you need to replace the default resolver with a proper engine resolver from an addon:

 ```javascript
 import engineResolverFor from 'ember-engines/test-support/engine-resolver-for';
 ```

-To use it, you pass it as a param to your **setup** call, for instance in case of unit tests you replace default:
+To use it, you pass it as a param to your **setup** call.
+For instance, in case of unit tests you replace default:

 ```javascript
 setupTest(hooks);